We are delighted to announce that we now provide dynamic workshops to second level students across the country.

 Every year we visit hundreds of schools and work with thousands of young people encouraging their personal development while supporting the curriculum.
 Our trained and experienced team are fully equipped to deliver engaging and interactive lessons to your class, with minimal assistance required from you.

 Our secondary school campaign includes…

-- A dynamic hour-long ethics workshop delivered by your local Education and Community officer.
+- Dynamic hour-long workshops delivered by your local Education and Community officer.

 Content that is suitable for all second level students.
-Although our workshops are very popular with Transition Years, we have material suitable for all secondary school classes, and we are happy to deliver it to any class upon request.
+Although our workshops are very popular with Transition Years, we have material suitable for all secondary school classes, and we are happy to deliver them to any class upon request.